 Local Community Safety volunteers help prevent armed clashes and accidents in SomalilandSomalilanders improve their local safety and security with support from training by the Danish Demining Group (DDG).
 A legacy of civil war has left Somaliland (a break-away republic in northern Somalia) contaminated with landmines, Unexploded Ordnance (UXO) and firearms.

 By: Jens Bjerg Sand

-The governor of the Tog-dheer region where Burao is located; Mohamed Muuse Diiriye, is very happy with the positive outcome of DDG’s work in his region.
-“We need to increase the awareness, [make people] not to use guns” says the governor “we need you to educate all our districts”.
+The governor of the Togdheer region where Burao is located, Mohamed Muuse Diiriye, is very happy with the positive outcome of DDG’s work in his region.
+“We need to increase the awareness, [make people] not to use guns”, said the governor.
+“We need you to educate all our districts”.

-“The mix of conflict resolution training, safe weapons training and the safe storage-devices that DDG has provided, has significantly reduced the number of [firearms] accidents here” says Safia Hassan Ibrahim, a 45 years old volunteer women from Unuunley village near Burao.
-She continues: “where people used to be fast to pick up and use their guns when agitated, the mix of firearms safety training, gun-locks and anger management, now means the people are handling their conflicts peacefully and without using violence”.
+“The mix of conflict resolution training, safe weapons training and the safe storage-devices that DDG has provided, has significantly reduced the number of [firearms] accidents here”, says Safia Hassan Ibrahim, a 45 years old volunteer women from Unuunley village near Burao.
+She continues, “Where people used to be fast to pick up and use their guns when agitated, the mix of firearms safety training, gun-locks and anger management, now means the people are handling their conflicts peacefully and without using violence”.

 Safia was trained by DDG, and has subsequently voluntarily trained 60 people from her village.
 She says that in the beginning, people were suspicious that DDG would take their guns away, but when people realized how useful the gun locks were in preventing theft and misuse of their weapons, they became very enthusiastic to use them.

 DDG’s mission is to recreate a safe environment where people can live without the threat of landmines, ERW and Small Arms and Light Weapons.
 DDG’s Community Safety program has operated in Somaliland since 2008 with the goal of improving the safety and security for the ordinary people on the ground.